Facts About Flag Of Cambodia

 In addition, back in 1989, when the People’s Republic of Kampuchea, rebranded itself as the “State of Cambodia”, the lower half of the flag was pointed to blue color.

-Since its establishment in 1948, the current Cambodia Flag has remained unchanged to this day, despite the country adopting five other flag designs since then.
+Since its establishment in 1948, the current flag has remained unchanged to this day, despite the country adopting five other flag designs since then.

 Nearly all of these designs included some representation of the iconic Angkor Wat temple.
 Built originally in the 12th century during the reign of the Mahidharapura monarchs, Angkor Wat boasts five towers, though stylized versions on flags did not always depict all of them.